 Automated Meters: Enabling You to Access Your Energy Information Anytime, Anywhere!

-Midwest Energy replacing all electric and natural gas meters with automated meters from 2016-2019; now, customers have access to their detailed energy usage through the CustomerConnect portal, accessible when you log into your MidwestEnergy account.
+Midwest Energy replaced all electric and natural gas meters with automated meters, concluding in 2019.
+Today, customers have access to their detailed energy usage through the CustomerConnect portal, accessible when you log into your MidwestEnergy account.

 What are automated meters?